By Sam Collentine, Meteorologist Posted 3 years ago August 31, 2020

 Precipitation Forecast During December, January, & February

-Coastal California is the "Probability of Below" zone, which means that the odds of below-average precipitation is higher.
+The middle of the country is in the "Equal Chances" zone, which basically means that the odds of average, above-average, or below-average precipitation is about the same.

-Much of the Upper Midwest is the "Probability of Above" zone, which means that the odds of above-average precipitation is higher.
+The southern half of the United States is in the "Probability of Below" zone, which means that the odds of below-average precipitation is higher.

 But remember, 3-6 month forecasts have little to no value so don't get too excited or upset by where your favorite areas fall on this map.